dbadb/dbStompbox/README.md

 ## In Operation

-When the project is deployed at the stompboard is functioning.
+When the project is deployed, the stompboard is functioning.
+The Teensy LED blinks slowly to indicate all is alive and well.
 Plug the USB cable into your computuer.
-The new device should appear in the MIDI input registry under the name dbStompbox.
+The new USB-MIDI device should appear in the MIDI input registry under the name dbStompbox.

 Here are the MIDI signals it emits: